Tanzania’s National Parks

 Serengeti National Park

 The vast plains of the Serengeti are the Africa of legends and famous for the great migration which takes place every year, where more than one million wildebeest and other plains game head for fresh pastures.
 The natural cycle is dependent on the rains and is almost impossible to pinpoint precisely.
 The area is very rewarding whatever time of year you visit and you’ll find lion, giraffe, cheetah and leopard all here, along with a whole variety of bird life.
-This iconic park is certainly not to be missed.

-Stay in the heart of the National Park in Serena Serengeti Lodge or Mbuze Mawe tented camp.
+You can stay in the heart of the National Park in Serena Serengeti Lodge or Mbuze Mawe tented camp.

 Lake Manyara National Park

 The truly stunning setting within the Great Rift Valley makes this a real gem in Tanzania’s treasure trove of parks.
 Its relatively small size means that wildlife viewing is excellent.
 It’s famous for its prolific bird life and at certain times of the year, you’ll find flocks of flamingos visiting the lake.

 Tarangire National Park